 Although I did have some clients and enjoyed much of the experience, I was clearly not able to make it a successful ongoing business.
 After five years I sold off the domain name and closed the business at the end of 2014.

 Since then I’ve continued to operate a network of POD (Print On Demand) shops, an online photography gallery, and now work nights cleaning a warehouse and call centre.
 These are just barely covering the essentials (financially thinking) but doing nothing to feed my spirit.
 And the pod-verse is shrinking.
 Companies are folding and now Amazon has ‘dipped its toes in‘.
 Expect much more drama and roadkill in the pod-verse in 2016.
 Yes I am aware of the irony of saying Amazon may kill off the pod-verse while offering my books of photography and poetry.
 Just as neo-cons say they boycott companies that support LBGTQ communities yet stay on-line, we each have to make peace with whichever ‘deals with the devil’ we chose to make.

 Deep reflection on what things make me happy (and for which I can legally charge) seem to revolve around celebrating queerness and encouraging self-expression.
 I’ve touched on these things through The Digital Gryphon’s Publishing Division.
 Also, I’m ordained and licensed to wed folks here in Ohio.
 The first two enterprises do engage me more than any of my previous employment- but the latter fact resonates at a very deep level.

-As I wrote here early this year when ‘coming out’ as a spiritual queer person, “(m)any queer folk reject any organi- er institutional religious tradition.
+As I wrote here when ‘coming out’ as a spiritual queer person, “(m)any queer folk reject any organi- er institutional religious tradition.
 Between the far-too-common rejection (if not outright hatred) queer folk experience in such places, and a sense that no gawd worthy of worship would permit such atrocities to stand, why should we even try to participate in such groups?”
 This is not to deny that there are openly queer followers of most mainline faith traditions- many with organizations such as Dignity (RCC) and Integrity (Anglican).